-Join Justin Putney for an in-depth discussion in this video Exploring how pixels can go wrong, part of UX Design Tools: Photoshop.
+Join Justin Putney for an in-depth discussion in this video Exploring how pixels can go wrong, part of Photoshop for UX Design.

 In this video, we're going to take a look at some of the issues that occur when working with pixels in Photoshop.
 A Photoshop is a pixel-based application, unlike Adobe Illustrator, if you were to create an object and scale it up or down, it wouldn't necessarily do so gracefully.
 So let's take a look at one of those issues.
 I'm going to create a new document by going up to File and choosing New, and using the web preset, and clicking OK.
 And I have the Selection Tool here.
 I'm just going to create a new layer in the Layers Panel.